ShishirShekhar/fitness_calculator/README.md

 # fitness_calculator

 ## 📃 Intro
-This is a fintess caluculator app, which help user to measure their BMI, BP, Pulse Rate, RBC Count, WBC Count, and many more things.
+This is a fitness calculator app, which help user to measure their BMI, BP, Pulse Rate, RBC Count, WBC Count, and many more things.

 ## ‼ Dependencies